AlirezaSejdeii/ProgramingLangugesLab/README.md

 This is my work space for solving 8 question wroted on our programming calss.

 For running this simple code you need to have `.Net6` runtime and SDK.

+This separation of files is for keeping `SOLID` Principles.